Gnaeus Claudius Severus Arabianus: Life

-Severus was the son of the consul and first Roman Governor of Arabia Petraea, Gaius Claudius Severus, by an unnamed mother.
+Severus was the son of the consul and first Roman Governor of Arabia Petraea, Gaius Claudius Severus, by a mother whose name is unknown.
 Severus was of Pontian Greek descent.
 He was born and raised in Pompeiopolis, a city in the Roman province of Galatia.

 When Severus had come to Rome during the reign of Emperor Hadrian (117-138), he had become a philosophical mentor and a teacher to Roman noble students.
 Among his students was the future Emperor Marcus Aurelius, with whom he had become friends.

 In Rome, Severus assumed a reputation as a man of spirit and as a great philosophical mentor.
 He was a follower of peripatetic philosophy and later served as an ordinary consul in 146 in the reign of Antoninus Pius (138-161).

-He married an unnamed woman, by whom he had a son called Gnaeus Claudius Severus.
+He married a woman, name unknown, and they had a son called Gnaeus Claudius Severus.
 Severus was evidently a politician with a deep interest in political philosophy, as evidenced by Marcus Aurelius’ opinion of him in Meditations (1.14n):